programmistvdzinsahirybashke/CrocodileGame/README.md

 # CrocodileGame
-EXE variant of my application.
+EXE version of my application for my English lessons.
 Run Crocodile.exe to open the app.